 The Temple of Karnak is not a single temple but a temple complex that developed over a period of 1500 years.
-It is one of the largest religious complexes in the world and consists of gates, pillars, halls, obelisks, statues and a sacred lake.
+It is one of the largest religious complexes in the world, second only to Angkor Wat, and consists of gates, pillars, halls, obelisks, statues and a sacred lake.
 Each of the Pharaohs would make further additions and then remove those erected by their predecessors; thereby replacing them with their own.
-In order to make the people believe that they were the builders, they would remove predecessorsí cartouches and replace them with their own.
-The Temple played a significant part in the Egypt of the Pharaohs, being situated in what was Thebes, the religious capital of Egypt.
+In order to make the people believe that they were the builders, they would remove predecessors’ cartouches and replace them with their own.
+The Temple played a significant part in the Egypt of the Pharaohs, being situated in what was Thebes, which was then the capital of Egypt.

 The principal temple was dedicated and sacred to Amun, who was originally a local God who became the principal God nationally from 1600 BCE and was identified with Re, the Sun God.
 He was worshipped with his consort Mut, who has an adjoining temple.
 At its height, over 80,000 people worked in the Temple of Karnak and it had significant income from its estates, markets and the plunder that the Pharaohs brought back from their military campaigns.